 The English Springer Spaniel is known to demonstrate submissive urination.
 What this means is that these furbabies can pee out of excitement or anxiety.

 This breed has also been crossed with other pure breeds to develop newer breeds with improved health and mixed traits.
 The 2 most popular Springer Spaniel crosses are Springerdoodle and Sprocker Spaniel.

 They are terrible guard dogs because they quickly befriend strangers.

 The English Springer Spaniel goes wild when it sees a bird because of its hunter nature (so always walk him with a leash on).

 They can become aggressive and destructive if you do not give them enough attention.

 Wrapping it up

 The English Springer Spaniel is as good a pup as any.
 It’s an intelligent and thoughtful creature that is very easy to fall in love with.
-So if you are planning to adopt a puppy, the Springer would undoubtedly become an excellent addition to your families.
+So if you are planning to adopt a puppy, the Springer would undoubtedly become an excellent addition to your family.
 The fact that they are especially good with children acts as a cherry on top for most owners.
 So we hope this article has been useful for you in deciding whether or not this pooch is for you.